Designing topological cluster synchronization patterns with the Dirac operator: Dirac-Equation Synchronization Dynamics and its stability

-The formulation of DESD implies the ability to design the topological cluster synchronization pattern extending to nodes and edges of the network by tuning the values of $\bar{E}$.
-We note, however, that not every eigenstate of the Topological Dirac Equation displays such a clear DESD.
+The formulation of DESD implies the ability to design the topological cluster synchronization pattern that extends to the nodes and edges of the network by tuning the values of $\bar{E}$.
+However, we note that not every eigenstate of the Topological Dirac Equation displays such a clear DESD.
 In particular, we observe that the most stable DESD are observed for eigenstates corresponding to gapped (or isolated) energy states $\bar{E}$.
-In order to investigate this matter quantitatively, in the following paragraph we study the linear stability of the DESD.
+In order to investigate this matter quantitatively, in the following we study the linear stability of the DESD.